 Does Your Employment Solicitor Provide Any Free Advice?

 Before you spend any money, you should be able to speak to someone about your case to make sure they can help.
 Choosing an employment lawyer to work with is a very personal decision as you need to have confidence in them and be comfortable discussing your case.
-At Lincs Law Employment Solicitors we provide a free initial telephone consultation with your chosen employment solicitor or barrister so you can discuss your situation before committing yourself.
+At Lincs Law Employment Solicitors we provide a free initial telephone enquiry with your chosen employment solicitor or barrister so you can discuss your situation before committing yourself.

 Why Use An Employment Solicitor?